owtaylor/flatpak-status/README.md

 (As configured by `.eslintrc`).
 * All tests should pass.

-`utils/test.sh` runs the unit tests, flake8, and eslint.
+`tools/test.sh` runs the unit tests, flake8, and eslint.
-`utils-test-podman.sh` runs test.sh in container.
+`tools-test-podman.sh` runs test.sh in container.

 Test Data
 ---------
 The tests use a subset of Fedora package data.

-`utils/create-test-data.py` can either download the test data from scratch, or more usually, update it based on an existing download.
+`tools/create-test-data.py` can either download the test data from scratch, or more usually, update it based on an existing download.
 This script is not used directly, instead you run:

-`utils/update-test-data.sh` - this updates the test data based either on the test-data/ directory, if it exists, or from the test-data-cache git branch.
+`tools/update-test-data.sh` - this updates the test data based either on the test-data/ directory, if it exists, or from the test-data-cache git branch.